 Good to know

-In summer, the region sets up shuttles at 1 € only to get to the fanguil car park, the starting point for many hikes and activities!
-It runs from Monday to Friday.
+In summer, the region sets up shuttles at 1 € only to get to the Fanguil car park, the starting point for many hikes and activities!
+It runs Monday through Friday.

 What will you have the chance to observe in the Orlu Reserve?